Convenient Medical Imaging Services

 Doctors Hospital offers the following tests and diagnostic services:

-An x-ray image is produced when a small amount of radiation passes through the body to expose sensitive film on the other side.
-The ability of x-rays to penetrate tissues and bones depends on the tissue's composition and mass.
+An X-ray image is produced when a small amount of radiation passes through the body to expose sensitive film on the other side.
+The ability of X-rays to penetrate tissues and bones depends on the tissue's composition and mass.
 The difference between these two elements creates the images.
-The chest x-ray is the most common radiologic examination.
-Contrast agents, such as barium, can be swallowed to highlight the esophagus, stomach and intestine and are used to help visualize an organ or film.
+The chest X-ray is the most common radiologic examination.
+Contrast agents, such as barium, can be swallowed to highlight the esophagus, stomach and intestine and are used to help visualize an organ on film.

 Computed Tomography (CT) Scans

 Computed tomography or CT is a type of low radiation X-ray that can take very detailed pictures of organs, bones and tissue.
 During a CT scan, a patient lies in the machine while a ring moves around them taking images taken from different angles to produce cross-sectional images or slices of the anatomy.
 Together, the slices can be formatted to create a complete internal image of the body.
 CT scans are helpful in examining the chest, abdomen and pelvis, as well as detecting cancerous tumors and vascular diseases.

 Magnetic Resonance Imaging (MRI)